matciani/portfolio/README.md

 # Portfolio

-This repository contains examples of Shiny dashboards I developed for empirical economic research and a webscraper.
+This repository contains examples of Shiny dashboards I developed for empirical economic research and a web-based automation tool.
 They are not "end-goals" or outputs, but instruments that I have built for myself and my colleagues to have a better overview of the data.